 Select a language:

-In September of 2016, deputies were involved in a use of force at the Central Women's Jail in Santa Ana.
+In May of 2017, deputies were involved in a use of force at the Central Men's Jail in Santa Ana.
 The use of force was determined to be outside of policy with policy violations addressed and discipline issued.

 Please note that due to the size of the files, and depending on download speeds, it could take several minutes for the files to open.

-In August of 2016, deputies were involved in a use of force at the Central Men's Jail in Santa Ana.
+In May of 2016, a deputy was involved in a use of force at the Intake Release Center in Santa Ana.
 The use of force was determined to be outside of policy with policy violations addressed and discipline issued.

 Please note that due to the size of the files, and depending on download speeds, it could take several minutes for the files to open.